Serious Hypersensitivity Reactions

 Diabetes Management

-For individuals with diabetes, the risk of early worsening of diabetic retinopathy is increased when intensive treatment is initiated, especially in those with long-standing poor blood sugar control.
-Close monitoring and coordination with healthcare providers are essential to manage this risk effectively.
+For individuals with diabetes, the risk of early worsening of diabetic retinopathy can increase when intensive treatment is initiated, especially with long-standing poor glycemic control.
+Close monitoring and coordination with healthcare providers are essential.

 Pancreatitis Risk

-Patients with a prior history of pancreatitis may face an increased risk when taking weight loss injections.
-Factors such as high triglycerides, gallstones, and alcohol use may contribute to the development of pancreatitis and need to be considered.
+Patients with a prior history of pancreatitis may face increased risk when taking weight loss injections.
+Factors such as high triglycerides, gallstones, and alcohol use may contribute and should be evaluated.